rmraya/TMXEditor/README.md

 It supports multilingual translation memories and is designed to handle very large TMX files, including files with millions of translation units.

-TMXEditor is actively maintained and used in real-world translation workflows.
+TMXEditor is actively maintained and used in real-world translation workflows, including large-scale TMX datasets.

 ## Who is this for

-For translators and engineers working with large TMX files who need reliable tools for editing, validating, and converting TMX data without size limitations.
+For translators and engineers working with large TMX files who need reliable tools to edit, validate, and convert TMX data without size limitations.

 ## Features